hammadkhokhar/by-bicycle-delivery/README.md

 2. **CLI Command Setup:**
    - [x] Create a CLI command that, when executed after cloning from GitHub, sets up the solution on a local machine.
-   - [x] Include prompts for setting authorization parameters required by Cargoboard Distance during the CLI setup.
+   - [x] Include prompts for setting authorization parameters

 3. **Caching Layer:**
    - [x] Implement a caching layer to check if any order is already present on the route on a given day.